The LG G6 sets a new standard in smartphone design

 Is there a better alternative?

-Not yet.
-As of this writing, the LG G6 is the best Android phone you can currently buy.
-That may change once Samsung has had it’s say, but only time will tell.
+Possibly.
+As of this writing, the LG G6 is one of the best Android phone you can currently buy, but far from the only one.

-Based on the early price from Verizon, the G6 will cost less than $700, and around the same $650 price point as the G5.
-This is excellent news, especially as we’re hearing the Samsung Galaxy S8 — the G6’s natural challenger — will be up to $850.
+The Galaxy S8, Samsung’s $750 flagship, is packed to the brim with cutting-edge tech.
+It boasts Qualcomm’s Snapdragon 835 processor, a stunning curved screen, an iris scanner, and Samsung’s Bixby digital assistant.
+Its camera falls short of the G6’s dual-lens shooter, to be fair, and it doesn’t have have Dolby Vision and HDR 10 support.
+But if the Galaxy S8’s larger footprint doesn’t bother you, it’s one heck of a compelling alternative.

 The Google Pixel XL is the obvious alternative for stock Android fans who dislike any customization.
 It costs $750, has a Snapdragon 821 processor, Android Nougat, and Google Assistant, plus a highly capable camera.
 What it doesn’t have is the G6’s sleek body and gorgeous new screen, or a wide-angle camera lens.
-No other phone offers this combination, and although the Galaxy S8 is likely to have an 18:9 aspect ratio screen, it almost certainly won’t have the wide-angle camera.

 The DT Accessory Pack

-The OnePlus 3T is a strong alternative to the G6 if you want to save a lot of money.
-It also has a Snapdragon 821 processor, plus 6GB of RAM, and a considerably lower $440 price tag.
+The HTC U11 is a strong alternative to the G6 if you want to save a lot of money.
+It also has a Snapdragon 835 processor, plus 4GB of RAM, an AI assistant, noise-canceling audio tech, and a $650 price tag.
 There aren’t any camera bells and whistles, but it still takes solid shots.

 Finally, LG’s own V20 may be considered.
 It has the same size screen, similar wide-angle camera setup, a degree of durability, and the removable battery.
 It’s wildly expensive, though.

-Note: Update: We’ve amended the review with a section on the G6 Plus.
-We’ve also added comparisons to Samsung’s Galaxy S8.